-You must become fluent in Danish to become qualified.
+You must become fluent in Danish to become qualified and immigrate and work in Denmark as a dentist.
 You have to send a language proficiency document in your application.
 Also, there is a language test that you must pass in Denmark to become qualified and continue the rest of the stages.

-You must have work expericne and it is part the requriemenst.
-If 6 years has passed since the completing of your education and training, you must have one eyar of professional work experience as a dentist.
+You must have work experience, and it is part of the requirements.
+If 6 years have passed since the completion of your education and training, you must have one year of professional work experience as a dentist.

 Registration with Danish officials.

 If you got your degree from outside of Denmark, you have to register with the Danish Patient Safety Authority.
 They evaluate your degree and work experience to know whether they are qualified or not.

 If you are eligible, then you have to pass the language and dental tests.

 Your background must be clear, and you must be a licensed dentist in your home country.
 There can not be anything wrong with your work experience.

 Who is in charge of Professional Recognition in Denmark?

 The responsible authority that evaluates your medical degree and approves you can work as a dentist in Denmark is Danish Patient Safety Authority.

 They are responsible for the recognition process and hold the various stages in partnership with other organizations.
 You can get familiar with the recognition process of your documents in the below section.